dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Beauty begins the moment you decide to be yourself.**
+**Your true success in life begins only when you make the commitment to become excellent at what you do.**

-Coco Chanel
+Brian Tracy